The Farm Link suicide prevention project

 The Farm Link suicide prevention project seeks to improve the mental health and well-being of people who live and work on NSW farms.
 Farm Link achieves this through the pursuit of three critical aims: to better address the needs of mental health in farming communities by helping frontline workers in agricultural roles understand and respond to distressed people; to identify and remove barriers to care for farmers; and to promote a more integrated system of care that forges effective links between health, human services and the agricultural sector.
 Farm Link is managed by The NSW Centre for Rural and Remote Mental Health.

 The NSW Centre for Rural and Remote Mental Health, University of Newcastle, was established in 2001 to develop new models of care and service particularly relevant to people and communities in rural and remote areas.
-Farm Link was formed in 2007 with funding from the Department of Health and Ageing under the National Suicide prevention Strategy.
+Farm Link was formed in 2007 with funding from the Department of Health under the National Suicide prevention Strategy.

 About the Project Coordinator

 Anne-Marie Holley has a professional background in social work and in previous roles worked in rural Victoria for 16 years.
 In 1987 she established a mediation service in Northern Victoria and in the 90’s worked for four years as a Senior Policy Advisor with the Victorian Department of Agriculture.
 Holley began her role as the Project Coordinator of Farm Link in mid 2007.

 ‘Anybody who’s worked in a rural area or with farming people for a long period of time will have been exposed to some harrowing personal stories about mental illness and suicide,’ she says.
 ‘I have a very strong view that isolation is bad for people.
 To work towards maintaining social connectedness in rural areas, and try to ensure that everyone has some community connection drives me.’